Battle of Kanzan

 The Battle of Kanzan was a territorial battle between the Al Saud and their long-term enemies, the Ajman tribe, which began in June 1915 and lasted for nearly six months.
-The reason for the battle was the disloyalty of the tribe to the Al Saud rule.
+The reason for the battle was the tribe resisting the Al Saud rule.

 Background

-The Ajman tribe's rebellion against the Al Saud rule began in 1854 during the Emirate of Nejd, second Saudi State.
-They again challenged the rule of Faisal bin Turki, the Emir, in 1860, but Faisal sent a large force against the Ajman tribe led by his son Abdullah who defeated them.
+The Ajman tribe's rebellion against the Al Saud rule began in 1854 during the Emirate of Nejd, also called the second Saudi State.
+They again challenged the rule of Faisal bin Turki in 1860, but Faisal sent a large force against the Ajman tribe led by his son Abdullah who defeated them.
 Next year the Ajman tribe reattempted to end the rule of Faisal which became a total destruction to them.
 However, the tribe got advantages from the Ottomans in the region during this period.

 In the period between 1910 and 1912 rebellious grandsons of Saud bin Faisal, uncle of Abdulaziz Al Saud, including Saud Al Kabeer left Riyadh and joined the Ajman tribe.
 This incident made the relations between the tribe and Abdulaziz much more strained.
 Abdulaziz captured Al Ahsa in 1913 where the majority of the Al Ajman led by Dhaydan bin Hithlain were settled in and therefore, they became part of his rule.
 Abdulaziz cancelled the privileges of the tribe to maintain stability in the region which caused further tensions with them.
 In the battle of Jarrab the forces of Abdulaziz were defeated by the Al Rashid forces on 24 January 1915 which resulted in the death of Abdulaziz's British military advisor Captain William Shakespear.
 The reason for the defeat of Al Saud forces is given by both Arabic and British sources as the withdrawal of the Ajman tribe from the battlefield.
 Ajman's hostility against the Al Saud increased following the battle of Jarrab.

 In addition, the Ajman tribe stole some of the livestock belonging to the Kuwaitis and Al Zubayr, and the Emir of Kuwait, Mubarak bin Sabah, complained Abdulaziz about this incident and added that the Ajman tribe had sought refuge in their areas near Al Ahsa.
 Although Abdulaziz asked Dhaydan bin Hithlain to return the stolen livestock, he did not accept it.